albertstarfield/libreperf/README.md

 10. Replacing default macOS memory paging system with custom memory management system (maybe)
 11. /usr/local/bin/initd.sh script start at boot
 12. custom CPU resource management
-13. custom I/O management (Kinda having some broken algorithm issues
+13. custom I/O management (Kinda having some broken algorithm issues)(issues somewhat fixed)
+14. Custom Thermal management addition of new feature ( Auto Overdrive mode & passive cooling mode )
+15. more to come

 # How to install?

 THIS PROCESS IS IRREVERSIBLE SO IF YOU WANT TO PRESERVE THE VANILLA MACOS DO NOT USE THIS